mashupbots/socko/_posts/2013-03-05-scala-reflection.markdown

 author: Vibul
 ---

 Finally my day job is returning to a normal day job.
-Since November last year up until last week, it has been a a day/night/weekend job.
+Since November last year up until last week, it has been a day/night/weekend job.

 I have started playing around with Scala 2.10 reflection and planning to use it in the Socko REST handler implementation.